Top Trends That Will Impact Your Commercial Property Investment in Today’s Marketplace

 Commercial real estate has seen significant changes over the past few years.
-COVID-19, changes in the technological landscape, and high inflation have all affected investors and lenders.
+COVID-19, changes in the technological landscape, climate change risks, labor shortages, and high inflation have all affected investors and lenders.
+As we tread through 2022, it’s important for commercial property investors to consider some of the top real estate investment trends.
+Commercial building trends can especially impact investors and lenders tasked with financing a commercial property investment.

 One of the most clear-cut lessons learned during the COVID-19 pandemic was that remote work offers a truly sustainable model.